mysql supports the following options, which

 If the connection to the server is lost, automatically try to reconnect.
 A single reconnect attempt is made each time the connection is lost.
 To suppress reconnection behavior, use

-DELETEstatements that specify which rows to modify by using key values.
-If you have set this option in an option file, you can override it by using
+SELECTstatements that produce (or are estimated to produce) very large result sets.
+If you have set this option in an option file, you can use

 The path name to a file containing a client-side copy of the public key required by the server for RSA key pair-based password exchange.
 The file must be in PEM format.
 This option applies to clients that authenticate with the